-- Do not kink the receiver antenna wire.
-Kinks in the antenna wire will reduce range. - DO NOT CUT any part of the receiver antenna wire.
+- Do not kink the receiver's antenna wire.
+Kinks in the antenna wire will reduce range. - DO NOT CUT any part of the receiver's antenna wire.
 Cutting the antenna will reduce range. - Extend the antenna wire in the model as far as possible for maximum range.
-It is not necessary to extend the antenna wire out of the body, but wrapping or coiling the antenna wire should be avoided. - The antenna wire must be installed into the antenna tube to protect it from getting cut or damaged, which will reduce range.
-When installing the antenna wire into the antenna tube, be careful not to kink the wire by pressing it against the antenna tube cap.
-The antenna wire should extend to just below or to within one-half inch below the cap.
+It is not necessary to extend the antenna wire out of the body, but wrapping or coiling the antenna wire should be avoided. - Do not allow the antenna wire to extend outside the body without the protection of an antenna tube, or the antenna wire may get cut or damaged, reducing range.
+It is recommended to keep the wire inside the body (in the antenna tube) to prevent the chance of damage.